The Smart Way to Ask for Coaching Client Referrals

 3. Personalize the Message

 Sending out a mass referral email won’t garner the response you want.
-If you want to get as many referrals as possible, make your email personal.
+Make your email personal if you want to get as many referrals as possible.

 Of course, using a referral template email is absolutely fine; you’ll just need to make some edits to make it personal for each individual you send it to.
 Adding a human touch will make the email much more engaging.

 Nobody has time to read a long-winded email requesting referrals.
 So keep it short and get straight to the point.
-Short, easy-to-skim paragraphs, simple language, bullet points, and images will all make the email easier to convey your message.
+A few short, easy-to-skim lines with a clear call to action are all you need.

 Thank your client for taking the time to read your email, and thank them in advance for referring your business to others.
 Showing how much their referral means to you boosts the chance they will take action.